howsoai/platform-installation-examples/common/README.md

 https://management.local.howso.com/

+> Note with a KOTS install that doesn't set the initial password via config (i.e. the UI driven appraoch above) - the initial password should be retrieved from the KOTS admin configuration screen.

 As you navigate you will be redirected to other subdomains - each of which will have a certificate warning to accept.
 Calls to the api domain are cross domain, so navigate directly https://api.local.howso.com/.

-> Note the certificate(s) offered by the k8s ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
+> Note the certificate(s) offered by the Kubernetes ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
 It is possible to override this behavior and use a custom ingress certificate.

 ### Create Client Credentials
 This is just a quick set-up.
 The admin user wouldn't typically have their own client credentials, but would be used to bootstrap other users.
- - From the Project Page > New Project > "Test Project".
+ - From the Home (Project Page) > New Project > "Test Project".
  - From Howso Admin Drop-down > Profile > Preferences > Default Project > "Test Project" > Save
  - From Howso Admin Drop-down > Credentials > New Credential > "test" Copy|Download as howso.yml in ~/.howso/howso.yml or in your local working directory.